mimblewimble/grin-rfcs/text/0000-atomic-swaps.md

 In the first round, Alice selects and verifies the multisignature output from the Grin Fund transaction, and sends her public random kernel nonce and blinding factor (`kA*G` and `rA*G`) to Bob.

+Alice's coin selection works similar to normal Grin coin selection, except that only valid multisignature outputs are considered for selection.

+Multisignature output validation includes checking for proper ID, and that the output is unspent.

 Alice also includes the multisignature output ID in the slate, so that Bob can select the same output.

 2. `receive_atomic_swap`